Notice: Tulip has announced End of Life for traditional On-Premise deployments.

 A screenshare will be initiated between you and Tulip.
 At this point the Tulip Platform installation files will be transferred, installed, and necessary scripts run.

-After installation, Tulip will guide you through setup of Tulip components including Gateways, Connector Hosts and Tulip players.
+After installation, Tulip will guide you through setup of Tulip components including Edge Devices, Connector Hosts and Tulip players.